 - Export controlled information

-- Physical plant detail: Engineering, design, and operational information regarding UT Austin infrastructure
+- Physical plant and critical infrastructure detail: Engineering, design, and operational information on UT Austin infrastructure

 Extended List of Confidential Data:

 - Patient names, street address, city, county, zip code, telephone / fax numbers

 - Dates (except year) related to an individual, account / medical record numbers, health plan beneficiary numbers

 - PHI-related certificate / license numbers, device IDs and serial numbers, e-mail, URLs, IP addresses

 - Any other unique identifying number, characteristic, or code